davidfekke/fek.io/src/blog/2021-08-22/how-to-create-a-simple-twitter-bot.md

 This API returns a JSON array with all of the upcoming events for our meetup group.
 To answer any tweets with `what` we will assume the user want to know what the next meeting will be about.
 There is a `name` property in the object that is returned.
 We will use the name to answer the `what` question.

-To reply will a tweet, we will use another part of the twitter API to send tweets.
+To reply with a tweet, we will use another part of the twitter API to send tweets.
 To do this we will create the following function;

 ```javascript
 function tweetNow(tweetTxt) {